AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/admin-cant-create-order-reorder-when-braintree-payment-enabled.md

 * Adobe Commerce on-premises 2.4.5
 * Magento Open Source 2.4.5

->![info]
+>[!NOTE]
 >
->Note: The patch is not compatible with any other Adobe Commerce and Magento Open Source versions and editions.
+>The patch is not compatible with any other Adobe Commerce and Magento Open Source versions and editions.

 ## How to apply the patch